 User experience; pros & cons

 After reading a number of users reviews, I see that they are very positive.
-Amazon users give it 4.6/5 rate.
+Amazon users give it a very high average rate.
 A very similar situation I can see in several sites I have visited, including the Black Diamond site.

 Here are some possible cons and pros:

 To conclude this review about Black Diamond Vector climbing helmet, regarding its performance, it is very similar to Petzl Meteor.
 So if you are in a situation to choose, this all will come just to the personal preference and the price difference.
 Regarding the price, Vector is definitely behind Meteor.
 For updates of the price please follow the links.